 - Many other Citzler family members have also served at Lutherhill

-Major renovations to the facilities have been underway the last few years.
-All ten cabins have been renovated, the Tree Chapel has been refurbished and nearly every building on the site has been re-roofed.
-Lutherhill has added a Hillside Store to carry gifts and souvenirs and also has remodeled the kitchen; an important part of camp life!
+Major renovations to the facilities in La Grange began to take place.
+All ten cabins were renovated, the Tree Chapel was refurbished and nearly every building on the site has been re-roofed.
+Lutherhill Camp & Retreat in La Grange has added a Hillside Store to carry gifts and souvenirs and also has remodeled the kitchen; an important part of camp life!

-The Carby Chapel Center was completed in the spring of 2006.
+The Carby Chapel Center was completed in the spring of 2006 at Lutherhill Camp & Retreat in La Grange.
 The Board of Directors entered a new visioning process for the future, including a facilities master plan.

 Lutherhill Ministries is grateful to its many donors who have supported the camp with monetary donations as well as volunteer hours over the decades.
 If you would like information on how to keep the ministry growing, click here or contact us.